Riad 11 Zitoune

 Family friendly accommodation:

-The two Junior Suites (Saffron and Pistachio) located on the second floor are ideal for families.
-Both have a French-style double bed, an extra single child’s bed and a private furnished terrace.
+In the main building, the two Junior Suites (Saffron and Pistachio) have a double bed separated from the rest of the room by a curtain, a single day bed for a child, and a private furnished terrace.
 Alternatively, the Green Tea Deluxe Studio and the Ginger Suite can each fit an extra bed or baby cot on request.

 Families Should Know: